NOR SWITCH

 ABOUT THE PROJECT

-The NOR-SWITCH study was led by Diakonhjemmet hospital and examined the transition from originator infliximab to biosimilar CT-P13 in patients on stable long-term treatment, with regard to efficacy, safety and immunogenicity.
+The NOR-SWITCH study was led by Diakonhjemmet Hospital and investigated the efficacy, safety and immunogenicity of switching from the originator infliximab to the biosimilar CT-P13 in patients on stable long-term treatment.
 The study is a randomized, non-inferiority, double-blind study with 52 weeks of follow-up and a 26-week extension study.

 WHO CAN JOIN?